-Single Engine Control - Single lever controls operate as both a gear shifter and a throttle for a single engine.
+Single lever controls operate as both a gear shifter and a throttle for a select engine.
 The lever is detented in the neutral position for starting.
 Shifting is accomplished by moving the lever into the first 15° of travel; push the lever for forward, and pull the lever back for reverse.
 By advancing the lever beyond 15°, you move from the shifting range to the throttle range.
 Never attempt to shift without the engine running.
+For engine warm-up, a separate lever or button on the control is used for throttle advance while the transmission remains in neutral.